Just like sports, barbecuing and smoking takes practice. No one does it perfectly the first time.

 As you know, burning wood produces mostly heat and a little smoke.
 To reduce the flame, you need to lower the oxygen level so that the wood merely smolders releasing more smoke.

 One of the best ways to restrict the oxygen is to put the wood chips in a metal smoker box, a wire mesh smoking bag or make a smoker pouch.
-These containers restrict the flow of oxygen so the wood cannot burst into flames.
+These containers restrict the flow of oxygen, so the wood cannot burst into flames.

-You can easily make your own smoking pouch using aluminum foil.
+We have a guide on how to use a smoke box, but you can easily make your own smoking pouch using aluminum foil.

 Making A Smoking Pouch For Wood Chips

 Take two layers of foil and put a handful of chips in the center.
 Wrap up the pouch nice, tight and neat like you would a birthday present so that the chips won’t fall out.

 Now poke holes all over to allow some air in and the smoke out.